susannagladh/technical_writing_portfolio/technical-product-documentation-pack/index.md

 ## Audience

-The documentation is written for several related audiences:
+This documentation is for several related audiences:

 - customer administrators
 - support specialists